michielvandewalle/Mailchimp-AJAX-form-submit-vanillaJS/README.md

 Only 0.3KB

 Subscribe to a mailchimp newsletter list.
 Lightweight and easy to implement.
+Here is a [Codepen example](https://codepen.io/michielvandewalle/pen/oeoMXg "Codepen")

 ### HTML
 The required form fields for mailchimp such as the email, need to be wrapped in the container with id `#js-form-inputs`